Formalizing Statistical Causality via Modal Logic: Kripke Model for Statistical Causality

-In this section, we introduce a Kripke model for statistical causality with interventions.
+We write $\calo$ for the set of all data values we deal with, such as the Boolean values, integers, real numbers, and lists of data values.
+We write $\bot$ for the undefined value.
 For a set $S$, we denote the set of all probability distributions over~$S$ by $\Dists S$.
 For a probability distribution $\mem{} \in \Dists S$, we write $\supp(\mem{})$ for the set of $\mem{}$'s non-zero probability elements.